fontdue/example-flask/README.md

+> [!WARNING]
+> We no longer recommend this method for creating your Fontdue site.
+Please take a look at our guide for [Next.js (App router)](https://docs.fontdue.com/nextjs)

 # Build your Fontdue site with Python Flask

 This is a starting point for building your Fontdue site template with Python.